spacetelescope/drizzlepac/doc/source/singlevisit.rst

 User-customization of Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The parameter configuration file now included in the ``drizzlepac`` package are designed to be easily customized for manual processing with both ``runastrodriz`` (pipeline astrometry processing) and ``runsinglehap`` (SVM processing).
+The parameter configuration files now included in the ``drizzlepac`` package are designed to be easily customized for manual processing with both ``runastrodriz`` (pipeline astrometry processing) and ``runsinglehap`` (SVM processing).
 These ASCII JSON files can be edited prior to manual reprocessing to include whatever